 Using the right shampoo and conditioner is essential for any hair type, but it’s especially true for those who dye or lighten their hair.
 Washing your hair with products that aren’t meant to protect your color could prematurely strip your hue, fading those cool tones more quickly.

 Systems specifically designed for color-treated tresses often contain gentler or more nourishing ingredients that work to maintain your color.
 Plus, many are sulfate-free, so you don't have to worry about harsh cleansers or salts further breaking down your dye.
 The EverPure line from L’Oréal Paris makes many shampoos for color-treated hair—and we recommend pairing yours with the corresponding conditioner for the best possible results.
-We love the EverPure Sulfate Free Moisture Shampoo and EverPure Sulfate Free Moisture Conditioner because of their ability to manage dryness on colored hair.
-The formulas deeply replenish hydration and help keep hair color pure for up to four weeks.
+We love the L’Oréal Paris EverPure Bond Repair Shampoo and the L’Oréal Paris EverPure Bond Repair Conditioner because they manage dryness on colored hair.
+This set is designed to rebuild weak hair bonds while strengthening and being gentle on color.
+Its formula has a bonding care complex with citric acid.

 As much as we love laying out in the sun (with sunscreen, of course), the practice can be just as damaging for the hair as it is for the skin.
 The sun’s ultraviolet rays can fade your hair color, which in turn may lead to brassiness.
 We recommend wrapping your hair in a loose low bun to shield it from UV rays and popping on a baseball cap or wide-brimmed hat to protect your scalp and strands when outside.